ananthu-aniraj/pdiscoformer/training_instructions.md

 The code has been designed to work with both single and multi-GPU training (including multi-node training) using PyTorch's Distributed Data Parallel (DDP) and the `torchrun` utility from [torchelastic](https://pytorch.org/docs/stable/elastic/run.html).
 It is also designed to auto-detect slurm environments and set the appropriate environment variables for multi-gpu training in DDP.

-## Experiment Tracking
-It is recommended to use [Weights and Biases](https://wandb.ai/site) for tracking the experiments.
-The `--wandb` flag can be used to enable this feature.
-Feel free to remove the `--wandb` flag if you don`t want to use it.
-The command line parameters in the training script related to Weights and Biases are as follows:
-- `--wandb`: Enable Weights and Biases logging
-- `--wandb_project`: Name of the project in Weights and Biases
-- `--group`: Name of the experiment group within the project
-- `--job_type`: Name of the type of job within the experiment group
-- `--wandb_entity`: Name of the entity in Weights and Biases.
-This is usually the username or the team name in Weights and Biases.
-Please do not leave this empty if you are using Weights and Biases.
-- `--wandb_mode`: Mode of logging in Weights and Biases.
-Use "offline" if the machine does not have internet access and "online" if it does.
-In case of "offline" mode, the logs can be uploaded to Weights and Biases later using the [wandb sync](https://docs.wandb.ai/ref/cli/wandb-sync) command.
-- `--wandb_resume_id`: Resume a previous run in Weights and Biases.
-This is useful when you want to continue training from a previous run.
-Provide the run ID of the previous run to resume training.
-Use this in combination with the `--resume_training` flag to resume training from a previous checkpoint.
-- `--log_interval`: The interval at which the logs are printed plus the gradients are logged to Weights and Biases.
-The default value is 10.
-Feel free to change this value as required.

 ## Batch Size and Learning Rate
 The `--batch_size` and `--lr` parameters can be used to set the batch size and learning rate for training.
 The batch size is per GPU, so the total batch size will be `batch_size * num_gpus`.